A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Characteristic Density in Slab and Spherical Turbulent Clouds

-where $\mu_V = -\sigma_s^2/2$ and $\mu_M = \sigma_s^2/2$ are the volume and mass weighted mean of the parameter $s$.
+where $\mu_V = -\sigma_s^2/2$ and $\mu_M = \sigma_s^2/2$ are the volume- and mass- weighted means of the parameter $s$.
 Both observations of molecular clouds and numerical simulations show that the variance $\sigma_s$ is related to the turbulence Mach number ${\cal M}$ \citep[e.g.,][]{Padoan1997, LM2008, Brunt2010, KT2013}